Egor-Sapronov/linkshoter/README.md

 ### Side effects handling

 There are two side effects points: saving history to localStorage and API calls.
-[History epic](./src/epics/history.epic.js) saves (Links)[./src/reducers/entities/links.reducer.js] on every action which mean that there are new links in state.
-(Links epic)[./src/epics/shortLink.epic.js] and (Stats epic)[./src/epics/stats.epic.js] download data from API.
+[History epic](./src/epics/history.epic.js) saves [Links](./src/reducers/entities/links.reducer.js) on every action which mean that there are new links in state.
+[Links epic](./src/epics/shortLink.epic.js) and [Stats epic](./src/epics/stats.epic.js) download data from API.

 Important point is that epics don't deal directly with localStorage and API.
-All this logic moved to services in (tools)[./src/tools] and passed to epics as dependencies.
+All this logic moved to services in [tools](./src/tools) and passed to epics as dependencies.
 ```
 export const statsByLink =
   (action$, store, { apiService: { getLinkStats }, responseParseService }) =>